Chewy chocolate cookies spiced with cinnamon and chili sandwiched together with marshmallow filling

 - Scoop the dough into 24 balls and place onto the cookie sheets about 3 inches apart (if you have to reuse cookie sheets, let it cool between each baking).
 Bake 10-12 minutes or until puffed and cracked.
 Let cool on the sheet for a few minutes to remove to a cooling rack to cool completely.

-- In a large bowl, beat together the marshmallow fluff and shortening until smooth, light, and fluffy, about 2-3 minutes.
+- For the filling: In a large bowl, beat together the marshmallow fluff and shortening until smooth, light, and fluffy, about 2-3 minutes.
 Add the powdered sugar and vanilla.
 Beat on high for another 2-3 minutes.

 - Take one cookie and spread some marshmallow filling onto the flat side.
 Take another cookie and press the flat side onto the filling.
 Repeat with the remaining cookies.